juxor/afaq/markdown/secA5.md

 seven days of bitter street fighting.
 Squads of soldiers and armed members of the bourgeoisie roamed the streets, killing and maiming at will.
 Over 25,000 people were killed in the street fighting, many murdered after they had surrendered, and their bodies dumped in mass graves.
-As a final insult, **Sacr Coeur** was built by the bourgeoisie on the birth place of the Commune, the Butte of Montmartre, to atone for the radical and atheist revolt which had so terrified them.
+As a final insult, **Sacré Coeur** was built by the bourgeoisie on the birth place of the Commune, the Butte of Montmartre, to atone for the radical and atheist revolt which had so terrified them.

 For anarchists, the lessons of the Paris Commune were threefold.
 Firstly, a decentralised confederation of communities is the necessary political form of